 Photo credit: JF Martin

-Your application will have to be supported by evidence of (1) how the original might have been lost (e.g. if the deceased had a habit of losing or throwing things away) (2) what you’ve done to try to find the original (see the notes above about searching in every nook and cranny), and (3) and some bona-fide evidence that the testator didn’t/ wouldn’t/ couldn’t have intended to revoke the will.
-This can be in the form of evidence showing that the testator continued to have a strong loving relationship with everyone who would have stood to benefit under the terms of the will.
+In your application you need to give of (1) how you or the testator lost the original (e.g. if the deceased had a habit of losing or throwing things away) (2) what you’ve done to try to find the original (see the notes above about searching in every nook and cranny), and (3) and some bona-fide evidence that the testator didn’t/ wouldn’t/ couldn’t have intended to revoke the will.
+For example: you could demonstrate that the testator had an ongoing strong loving relationship with everyone who benefits under the (lost) will.

 If there are people who might have missed out because of the terms of the will (e.g. a child written out of the will, or a large charitable gift reducing the estate for the residuary beneficiaries) then the Probate Registry will give those people a chance to respond to the application.
-If there is a contest then the application will be heard in court with evidence from the executors who have put the application together and those people who may lose out.
+If there is a contest then the application goes to Court.
+There is evidence from the executors who have put the application together and those people who may lose out.
 The courts will then decide whether the presumption that the testator destroyed the will with the intention to revoke it stands.
 It is a tough one to overcome.

-As you can see, getting the wishes expressed in a will carried out if the original can’t be found is an extremely laborious process.
-The lesson in all cases should be to ensure that the original is well looked after so that these legal gymnastics aren’t necessary.
+As you can see, getting the wishes in a lost will carried out where the original can’t be found is an extremely laborious process.
+The lesson in all cases is: keep the original safe so that these legal gymnastics aren’t necessary.
 The National Will Safe provide an excellent storage solution and also register each will with the National Wills Register.
 Failing that: ensure that you keep the will somewhere that is safe and secure, and also ensure that all of the executors know exactly where to find it.